-- But we recommend taking a Nile River Cruise to Aswan and spending a few days here to see Abu Simbel.
+- We recommend taking a Nile River Cruise to Aswan and spending a few days here to see Abu Simbel.

 - Don’t have time to see it all?
-Book a 2 day tour from Cairo to Luxor and Abu Simbel to see the main temples of Egypt in a short time.
+Book a 2 day tour from Cairo to Luxor and Abu Simbel to see the most impressive ancient Egyptian temples in a short time.

 - Ancient Ruins of the World